-- 1. Shells are observed in $\sim 10\%$ of early-type galaxies (E and S0) and $\sim 1\%$ of spirals. - 2.
+- 1. Shells are observed in at least 10% of early-type galaxies (E and S0) and ${\sim}1\%$ of spirals. - 2.
 Shell galaxies occur markedly most often in regions of low galaxy density. - 3.
-The number of shells in a galaxy ranges from 1 to $\sim$ 30. - 4.
+The number of shells in a galaxy ranges from 1 to \sim 30. - 4.
 The shells contain at most a few per cent of the overall brightness of the galaxy. - 5.
 Surface brightness contrast of the shells is very low, about 0.1-0.2 mag. - 6.
 Shells are of stellar nature. - 7.
-Shells are interleaved in radius for type I shell galaxies (see in Sect.
-3.3), and their separation increases with radius. - 8.
-They are aligned with the galaxy's major axis and slightly elliptical for flattened galaxies, and randomly spread around the galactic center for nearly E0 galaxies. - 9.
-The range of shells' radii is typically less than 10 but can reach over 60. - 10.
+For type I shell galaxies (see in Sect.
+3.3), shells are interleaved in radius and their separation increases with radius. - 8.
+Shells appear to be aligned with the galaxy's major axis and slightly elliptical for flattened galaxies, and randomly spread around the galactic center for nearly E0 galaxies. - 9.
+The radial range of shells (the ratio of the radii of the outermost and the innermost shells) is typically less then 10 but can reach over 60. - 10.
 Shells commonly occur close to the nucleus. - 11.
 In roughly 20% of the systems, the innermost shells have spiral morphology. - 12.
 Shells can have any color, perhaps they are rather similar to or slightly redder than the host galaxy. - 13.
 The colors of shells are different even in the same galaxy, tend to be red in the center and bluer further out. - 14.
 It seems that galaxies with shells also contain central dust features. - 15.
 An increased amount of dust has been observed in shells. - 16.
-Cold gas associated with shells was detected in several galaxies. - 17.
-The detection rate of radio emission of shell galaxies is similar to other early-type galaxies. - 18.
-There is probably a strong radio-infrared correlation for galaxies which possess shells. - 19.
-15-20% of shell galaxies have nuclear post-starburst spectra. - 20.
-There is a strong association between kinematically distinct/decoupled cores and shells in galaxies. - 21.
-The shell galaxies have an enormous diversity of central surface brightness.
+Slightly displaced arcs of HI, with respect to the stellar shells, have been discovered in some galaxies. - 17.
+Molecular gas associated with shells was detected in several galaxies. - 18.
+The detection rate of radio emission of shell galaxies is similar to other early-type galaxies. - 19.
+There is probably a strong radio-infrared correlation for galaxies which possess shells. - 20.
+15-20% of shell galaxies have nuclear post-starburst spectra. - 21.
+There is a strong association between kinematically distinct/decoupled cores and shells in galaxies. - 22.
+The shell galaxies have an enormous diversity of central surface brightness and a wide variety of optical appearances.

-5 Alternative scenarios of shells origin
+5 Scenarios of shells' origin